External View (photo)

 turnstiles.
 This normally has a good mix of home and

-whilst The Sportsmans Arms on Prenton Road East is
+the ground are the Sportsmans Arms on Prenton Road

 David Nicholson a visiting Carlisle United fan adds; 'A Tranmere steward said that the Mersey Clipper was away fan friendly and although there were no problems in there, it was a bit of a nightmare to get served.
 We then went across to the Prenton Park Hotel which was as busy but the service was much smoother.
 Plus its a nicer pub and more hospitable than the Mersey Clipper.
 The Chinese takeaway round the corner from the pub was also doing a roaring trade and the fish and chips were delicious'.